dwyl/product-roadmap/README.md

 TODO: Create Persona for this person: https://github.com/dwyl/app/issues/213 -->

-The _reason_ most people are _innefective_
-at focussing their energy
-on tasks that move them toward a specific goal is that they don't have adequate _systems_ for maximising personal effectiveness.
+The _reason_ most people are _innefective_ at focussing on tasks that move them toward a specific goal is that they don't have adequate _systems_ for focussing on what matters and maximising personal effectiveness.
+Meanwhile the _system_ Mark & Pals have

 ## "_You do not rise to the level of your goals. <br /> You fall to the level of your systems._" <br />~ [James Clear](https://www.goodreads.com/quotes/9536717), Atomic Habits